Exit Obama, Pursued by a Bear

 Throughout this process the purported goals and motives of military action shifted so often that it sometimes appeared that Obama and Kerry were plucking cards from a pack of Trivial Pursuits.
 First military strikes were going to be ‘limited’ in order to ‘punish’ and ‘deter’ Syria from using chemical weapons, then they were going to ‘degrade’ its chemical weapons capacity.

 And then Kerry assured the Republican-dominated Senate that strikes ‘would not be pinpricks’ and would seriously damage Syria’s overall military capacity.
-But on Monday he was pleading almost plaintively to wavering Democrats in Congress that they ought to support military action because strikes were in fact going to be ‘unbelievably small’ – something that must have left many of Obama’s generals open-mouthed.
+But on Monday he was pleading with wavering Democrats in Congress that they ought to support military action because strikes were in fact going to be ‘unbelievably small’ – something that must have left many of Obama’s generals open-mouthed.

 The motives for all this were similarly nebulous.
-First military action was a question of conscience intended to ‘protect the Syria people’, then it was about maintaining US ‘credibility’, then it was the credibility of the international community that was being defended, and then Syria was a threat to US national security and then it was a threat to the security of America’s allies.
+At first military action was a question of conscience intended to ‘protect the Syria people’, then it was about maintaining US ‘credibility’, then it was the credibility of the international community that was being defended, and finally because Syria was a threat to US national security and to the security of America’s allies.

 All this would be more appropriate in a knockabout farce or political satire, were it not for the fact that war is a very serious business and the savage conflict that is ripping Syria to pieces is very serious indeed.
 The administration’s ineptitude did nothing to overcome international skepticism or the war-weariness of the US public, and on Monday morning it was looking as though Obama and Kerry might be forced to launch a war without Congressional approval, without the Brits, and with only France in tow.

-It was at that point that Kerry suggested that Syria might be able to avoid military action if it handed its chemical weapons within a week, and the Russians promptly picked up the ball and ran with it, and astonishingly, got immediate compliance from Syria.
+It was at that point that Kerry suggested that Syria might be able to avoid military action if it handed over its chemical weapons within a week The Russians promptly picked up the ball and ran with it, and astonishingly, got immediate compliance from Syria.

-This was a triumph for Russian diplomacy, but the US and its allies have not surprisingly attempted to take the credit and co-opt it for their own purposes.
+This was a triumph for Russian diplomacy, but the US and its allies have not surprisingly attempted to take the credit for it.
 First Obama claimed that he had suggested such a possibility to Putin at the Moscow conference, then David Cameron, still smarting from the parliamentary vote, claimed that in fact he was the one who came up with the idea.